Skip to main content

 Developers and IT

-These guys will want to know how the CMS will fit into the organisation’s wider infrastructure, as well as the nitty gritty of how the system works.
+These guys will want to know how the CMS will fit into the organization’s wider infrastructure, as well as the nitty gritty of how the system works.

-What trade-offs will have to be made between open source vs. proprietary software?
-For example, open source can offer more scope for customisation and flexibility.
-Proprietary software is usually not liked by developers, and increases the risk if the vendor decides to stop maintaining the system.
+What trade offs will have to be made between open source vs. proprietary software?
+For example, open source can offer more scope for customization and flexibility.
+Proprietary software is usually not liked by developers.
+It also increases the risk if the vendor decides to stop maintaining the system.

 Does the choice of system mesh with the programming skills in the business?
 What languages do the developers speak, and will they be able to hit the ground running when they get their hands on the system?